twittwer/neo4j-paper/neo4j.md

 This chapter will give a basic overview of the similiarities and differences between graph databases and relational databases.
 More specifically this chapter will focus on Neo4j and SQL.
 In Neo4j relationships are first-class citizens.
 In SQL these relationships can only be created by using foreign keys and therefore Neo4j eliminates foreign keys.
 Each node contains a list of relationship-records.
 These relationship-records are organized by type and direction and can hold additional attributes.
 When you would normally run a JOIN-operation these records are used.
 This is the biggest advantage graph databases have over relational databases: The costs of expensive search and match operations are eliminated.
 This leads to much higher performance levels than those of relational databases.
-In addition the data models of graph databases are simpler and more expressive as seen in the below images (Hunger, Boyd, & Lyon, 2016, pp. 9-10).
+In addition the data models of graph databases are simpler and more expressive as seen in the below images (Hunger, Boyd & Lyon, 2016, pp. 9-10).

 #### SQL data model
 ![sql data model](/paper/images/organization_relational.png)